haymant/aggo/doc/VSCodeCustomEditor.md

 });
 ```

+Debouncing frequent updates (dragging, continuous changes)
+- When the webview produces frequent `update` messages (e.g. during a node drag), instead of writing to the document for each event, debounce reception and apply a consolidated change.
+This reduces CPU usage and avoids unnecessarily large undo stacks.
+- Example: store a `pendingUpdateText` and setTimeout for ~200ms.
+Each new update resets the timer; when the timer fires, apply the final `pendingUpdateText` to the document and set `lastWrittenText` to avoid echo loops.
+ - Additionally, coalesce outgoing messages from the webview.
+Debounce `postMessage({type: 'update'})` calls (e.g., 150ms) so the extension receives fewer messages while the user interacts.

 ### Two-way change synchronization (avoid loops)

 When the webview updates the document, the extension writes those changes to the TextDocument.
 The TextDocument's change events will then trigger notifications to all open editors (including the webview).
 This can create a loop if not handled carefully.